linemos/kubernetes-intro/tasks/1-installation-tasks.md

 2. The second alternative is to use a service account to authenticate against a cluster we have already created.
 To do this, follow the steps in [./1b-service-account-setup.md](./1b-service-account-setup.md)

 ## Install the Kubernetes command-line tool
-1. To operate our cluster, we will use the Kubernetes command line tool, kubectl:
+1. To operate our cluster, we will use the Kubernetes command line tool, *kubectl*:
   ```
    gcloud components install kubectl
   ```